recodehive/Stackoverflow-Analysis/readme.md

 - Investigate the impact of education/experience/responsibilities on gender inequalities.
 - Examine the impact on participation rates due to different ethnicities.
 - Determine if there is a difference between men's and women's incomes.
-- Analyze the increase in popularity of a language in the current year due to developer’s interest in the previous year.
+- Analyze the increase in popularity of a language in the current year due to the developer’s interest in the previous year.

 Stack Overflow is a professional community for developers, conducting an annual survey.
 Analyzing the dataset professionally using modern tools can enable us to answer real-world questions effectively.
 The dataset covers 275 questions in total.